 sold properties as a basis for property valuation.

 However, in some cases, there is insufficient activity to warrant using the sales comp approach.
 For example, if a standalone office complex is one of the only office buildings located in a certain submarket, and no other office buildings have sold in the last 5+ years, the sales comp approach becomes more difficult to use.
-The sales comp approach requires there to be properties of relatively similar size, age, quality, and location and these properties must trade every so often to provide the sales data needed for comparison’s sake.
+The sales comp approach requires there to be properties of relatively similar size, age, quality, and location.
+Additionally, these properties must trade every so often to provide the sales data needed for comparison’s sake.

 The Income Approach